santhoshclientric/Revyn/readme.md

 ### 4. Development Mode

 For development, the app includes fallback simulation for payment processing when the backend is not available.
+The payment flow will simulate successful transactions for testing purposes.

+**Test Card Information:**
+- Card Number: 4242 4242 4242 4242
+- Expiry: Any future date
+- CVC: Any 3 digits
+- Postal Code: Any valid postal code
 ```bash
 npm run dev
 ```